 Wages and Taxes

-Interns and trainees are generally paid on the same schedule as your other employees – typically weekly or every other week – either by check or direct deposit into their bank account.
-An intern or trainee must be paid as a regular employee and cannot be paid as an independent contractor on a 1099.
+Interns and trainees who receive a stipend as part of their training program are generally paid on the same schedule as other employees – weekly or bi-weekly – either by check or direct deposit into their bank account.
+An intern or trainee must be paid as a regular employee and cannot be paid as an independent contractor (i.e. using IRS Form 1099-Misc).

 - Federal income tax